 -Manual for Spiritual Warfare

-ARMOR uses this black dog tag as a reminder to grow in virtue, and it is packed with symbolism:
+ARMOR uses a black dog tag as a constant reminder to grow in virtue, and it is packed with symbolism:

 Spiritual Warfare - Elite U.S. military special operations teams use black dog tags for stealth in combat, and ARMOR uses it to symbolize the spiritual combat we actively engage against an enemy more powerful than any earthly enemy.
 Jesus alluded to this truth in Matthew 10:28, "Do not be afraid of those who kill the body but cannot kill the soul; rather, be afraid of the one who can destroy both soul and body in Gehenna."

-Faith - The cross in the center symbolizes the theological virtue of faith, which is also represented by the dog tag's shape that is the same shape as a Roman shield.
-Ephesians 6:16 says to "hold faith as a shield to quench all the flaming arrows of the evil one" so that we believe in God and all the truths He has revealed to us instead of the lies that the devil would have us believe.
+Faith - The theological virtue of faith is symbolized in Ephesians 6:16, which says to "hold faith as a shield to quench all the flaming arrows of the evil one" so that we believe in God and all the truths He has revealed to us instead of the lies that the devil would have us believe.

-Hope - The anchor integrated with the cross symbolizes the theological virtue of hope, such that being anchored in Christ helps to keep from discouragement and to stay joyful in trials.
-This virtue is also symbolized in Ephesians 6:17, where the "helmet of salvation" protects the mind from temptation to despair.
+Hope - The theological virtue of hope is symbolized in Ephesians 6:17, where the "helmet of salvation" protects the mind from temptation to despair.

-Prudence - The open book in the top-left quadrant of the cross symbolizes the cardinal virtue of prudence.
-This virtue is also symbolized in Ephesians 6:14 to be "clothed with righteousness as a breastplate", where righteousness is being rightly related to God and others by loving God with all our heart, soul, and mind and by loving others as we love ourselves.
-Love consists in choosing and doing what is right and good, and knowing what is right and good requires learning.
+Prudence - The cardinal virtue of prudence is also symbolized in Ephesians 6:14, where righteousness is being rightly related to God and others by loving God with all our heart, soul, and mind and by loving others as we love ourselves.
+Love consists in choosing and doing what is right and good, and knowing what is right and good requires wisdom.

-Justice - The scale in the top-right quadrant of the cross symbolizes the cardinal virtue of justice.
-This virtue is also symbolized in Ephesians 6:15 to have "your feet shod in readiness for the gospel of peace", where we demonstrate peace with God and others by fairness to both.
+Justice - The cardinal virtue of justice is symbolized in Ephesians 6:15, where having "your feet shod in readiness for the gospel of peace" is demonstrating peace with God and others by fairness to both.

-Fortitude - The lion in the bottom-left quadrant of the cross symbolizes the cardinal virtue of fortitude.
-This virtue is also symbolized in Ephesians 6:15 to have "your feet shod in readiness for the gospel of peace", where a lion's courage is required to demonstrate peace.
+Fortitude - The cardinal virtue of fortitude is also symbolized in Ephesians 6:15.
+Having "your feet shod in readiness for the gospel of peace" requires courage to demonstrate peace.

-Temperance - The cup pouring liquid into another cup in the bottom-right quadrant of the cross symbolizes the cardinal virtue of temperance.
-This virtue is also symbolized in Ephesians 6:14 to "stand fast with your loins girded in truth", where we must seek and live the truth about what it means to love God, others, and ourself rightly with respect to all pleasures of the flesh as represented by the "loins".
-Pouring liquid from one cup into another cup represents diluting wine with water to achieve balance, moderation, and harmony of fleshly pleasures.
+Temperance - The cardinal virtue of temperance is symbolized in Ephesians 6:14, where to "stand fast with your loins girded in truth" is to seek and live the truth about what it means to love God, others, and ourselves rightly with respect to moderating all pleasures of the flesh as represented by the "loins".

 While ARMOR uses Catholic prayers in a faith-based approach to behavioral change, people of any faith or no faith are invited to join.